Skip to content

 Physical Damage Insurance

 Whether running a large fleet company or a humble owner-operator business, your biggest assets are your drivers and your vehicles.
 In the event of damage to vehicles, a company can be in real trouble if repairs or replacement cost more than they can cover out of pocket.
-Since damage is nearly impossible to plan for but is always a threat, operators within the trucking industry should get the best comprehensive coverage against physical damages to their trucks that they can afford.
+Since damage is nearly impossible to plan for but is always a threat, it is important for operators within the trucking industry to obtain adequate protection against physical damage to their vehicles.
 In fact, under some lease conditions, this type of supplementary coverage may be required.

-Ansay’s team of expert insurance brokers will connect commercial trucking entities with a physical damage coverage enhancement that works best for them.
+Ansay's team of professionals have the knowledge and skills to help connect commercial trucking entities with a physical damage coverage enhancement that works best for them.
 A range of endorsements in this coverage group will protect your Wisconsin trucking company from financial losses from a range of events, including:

 • Vehicle damage - 3rd party vehicle collisions aren’t the only things that can cause damage to semi trucks; animal strikes, driver error, unmarked bridges, etc. are all common occurrences